coffeetumbler/HumanShapeEstimator/README.md

 To render 3D mesh, the OSMesa has to be installed with pyrender package.
 Please go to [this website](https://pyrender.readthedocs.io/en/latest/install/index.html) and follow the instructions.

+## Data Preparation

-Next, you need to download the SMPL body model.
+First, you need to download the SMPL body model.
 Please download the male and female models from [here](https://smpl.is.tue.mpg.de/), and the neutral model from [here](https://smplify.is.tue.mpg.de/).
-After you register at both websites, please download the model files and locate them as below.
+After you register at both websites, please download the model files and locate them in `data/smpl/` as below.

 ```
 data